 When a patient exhibits signs of ST segment elevation myocardial infarction, or STEMI, time is of the essence.
 It is the deadliest type of heart attack, resulting from a clot in the coronary artery.

-Seton Healthcare Family’s vital role in treating heart attacks was recognized in June by the American Heart Association.
-For the first time, all four of Seton’s hospital which take STEMI patients received Mission Lifeline recognition awards for excellence in STEMI care.
+Ascension Ascension Seton’s vital role in treating heart attacks was recognized in June by the American Heart Association.
+For the first time, all four of Ascension Seton’s hospital which take STEMI patients received Mission Lifeline recognition awards for excellence in STEMI care.

 The hospitals and their American Heart Association ratings are:

-- Seton Medical Center Austin – Gold Plus
+- Ascension Seton Medical Center Austin – Gold Plus

-- Seton Medical Center Williamson – Silver Plus
+- Ascension Seton Medical Center Williamson – Silver Plus

 - University Medical Center Brackenridge – Silver